,

 CROSS COUNTRY

-A staggering 48 KS2 children (just under half of the entire 4 year groups) took part in the West Berkshire and North Hampshire Primary Schools Cross Country Championships held at the Newbury Showground.
-It was an emotional day for the organiser who after 2 years of absence were able to stage it again and almost beat their own National Record of partitipants for one event.
+Following on from the success of last year, another 48 KS2 children (just under half of the entire 4 year groups) took part in the West Berkshire and North Hampshire Primary Schools Cross Country Championships held at the Newbury Showground.

-The Year 5/6 Girls A Team finished in 21st.
-The B Team finished in 21st.
+The Year 5/6 Boys A Team finished in 24th.
+The B Team finished in 16th.

 A and B teams worked out on first 6 finished for A Team in each category and then the next set of runners in B with minimum 3 to score.